griffinmyers/monograph/README.md

-Because there are only a handful of people who will want access to this, I could just generate an index page of the journal for each person and put it in its own directory with a `.htaccess` file to permission.
+Because there are only a handful of people who will want access to this, I could just generate an index page of the journal for each person and put it in its own directory with a `.htaccess` file to permission them.

 # syntax
 I put my authentication in latex comments inline with the journal.